percolate/blend/packages/eslint-plugin-percolate/docs/rules/react-link.md

         - `routePropName`: The route prop name (ex. `"to"`)
         - `paramsPropName`: Prop name for route params defined as key/value pairs (ex. `"params"`)
 - `routeRegex`: When present, this enforces that all routes match a specific pattern
+- `paramRegex`: When present, this enforces that all route params match a specific pattern
 - `skipValidationPropName`: When present, this prop bypasses static route analysis